 One of your first steps in using EBSCOhost will be determining which of the databases will be best for you to use, based on what you are researching.
 If you are not selective and search too many or all of the databases at once, you will have results that are not relevant and the number of results you get can sometimes be overwhelming.

 In a previous unit, we discussed working on a thesis statement by considering the who, what, where, why, and when of a topic and then selecting some keywords that will help you research your thesis.
 You should have this step done already so you know what keywords you want to use.
 Start by adding in one of those keywords to each search box.
-Do not pose a question or put a series of keywords in one search box.
-You are not required to put something in every box.
+The default search is All fields.
+This will search the more important fields, like titles and subjects.
+You can start by leaving it like that and see how your search goes.
+You may want to select a more specific search once you have started getting deeper into your research.

 Like the OCCC Library Catalog, EBSCOhost has many ways to narrow or limit your search results.
 Here is a list of some limiters you will see and what they are and how they can be used: